 So, what is a personal injury?
 In general, personal injury is a class of civil lawsuit that applies to situations in which negligence has resulted in harm or injury.
 Personal injury only occurs when you have been injured or harmed by another person through no fault of your own.
 In other words, personal injury is something that happens to you, not something that is caused by you.

 Many situations could qualify for a personal injury lawsuit.
 For example, car accidents, medical malpractice, slip and fall accidents are all personal injury situations that are commonly settled in or out of court.
 In each of these situations, the harm to your person occurs because of the action or inaction of another person, also known as negligence.
+If you think you might have a personal injury case, a Wyoming personal injury lawyer can help you determine the next steps to take.

 The Key of Personal Injury